Average Weather in Melbourne Australia

 The brighter period of the year lasts for 3.5 months, from November 6 to February 20, with an average daily incident shortwave energy per square meter above 6.7 kWh.
 The brightest day of the year is January 4, with an average of 8.0 kWh.

 The darker period of the year lasts for 3.7 months, from April 29 to August 19, with an average daily incident shortwave energy per square meter below 3.2 kWh.
 The darkest day of the year is June 25, with an average of 1.9 kWh.

 For the purposes of this report, the geographical coordinates of Melbourne are -37.814 deg latitude, 144.963 deg longitude, and 62 ft elevation.

-The topography within 2 miles of Melbourne contains only modest variations in elevation, with a maximum elevation change of 328 feet, and an average elevation above sea level of 78 feet.
-Within 10 miles contains significant variations in elevation (538 feet).
-Within 50 miles contains extreme variations in elevation (4,298 feet).
+The topography within 2 miles of Melbourne contains only modest variations in elevation, with a maximum elevation change of 328 feet and an average elevation above sea level of 78 feet.
+Within 10 miles contains only modest variations in elevation (538 feet).
+Within 50 miles contains significant variations in elevation (4,298 feet).

 The area within 2 miles of Melbourne is covered by artificial surfaces (62%) and sparse vegetation (21%), within 10 miles by artificial surfaces (49%) and sparse vegetation (19%), and within 50 miles by trees (30%) and cropland (30%).

 This report illustrates the typical weather in Melbourne, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.

 There are 3 weather stations near enough to contribute to our estimation of the temperature and dew point in Melbourne.